 How do I reverse engineer and ODM specification?

-ODM products often be customized.
+ODM products often are customized.
 As a matter of fact, suppliers expect their buyers to provide them with product specifications – even if the product they buy is a so called ODM product.

 As said, many products are for reference only, and the PDF files and spreadsheets that contained the original product specification, are long gone.